mj1618/stepwise-migrations/README.md

 Options:
-  --connection <connection>  The connection string to use to connect to the database --schema <schema>          The schema to use for the migrations --path <path>              The path to the migrations directory --ssl true/false           Whether to use SSL for the connection (default: false) --napply                   Number of up migrations to apply (default: all)
+  --connection <connection>  The connection string to use to connect to the database --schema <schema>          The schema to use for the migrations (default: public) --path <path>              The path to the migrations directory --ssl true/false           Whether to use SSL for the connection (default: false) --napply                   Number of up migrations to apply (default: all)